vgteam/vg/README.md

 * `vg giraffe` is designed to be fast for highly accurate short reads, against graphs with haplotype information.
 * `vg map` is a general-purpose read mapper.
-* `vg mpmap` does "munti-path" mapping, to allow describing local alignment uncertainty.
+* `vg mpmap` does "multi-path" mapping, to allow describing local alignment uncertainty.
 [This is useful for transcriptomics.](#Transcriptomic-analysis)

 #### Mapping with `vg giraffe`